Meiguro/simplyjs/README.md

 You can use the accelerometer in two different ways:

  - To detect tap events.
 Those events are triggered when the user flicks his wrist or tap on the Pebble.
 They are the same events that are used to turn the Pebble back-light on.
 Tap events come with a property to tell you in which direction the Pebble was shook.
 Tap events are very battery efficient because they are generated directly by the accelerometer inside Pebble.
  - To continuously receive streaming data from the accelerometer.
 In this mode the Pebble will collect accelerometer samples at a specified frequency (from 10Hz to 100Hz), batch those events in an array and pass those to an event handler.
-In this mode, the Pebble accelerometer needs to continuously transmit data to the processor and to the Bluetooth radio.
-This will drain the battery much faster.
+Because the Pebble accelerometer needs to continuously transmit data to the processor and to the Bluetooth radio, this will drain the battery much faster.

 ````js
 var Accel = require('ui/accel');